-Chronic granulomatous disease is an inherited disorder in which immune system cells called phagocytes do not function properly.
+Chronic granulomatous disease is an inherited disorder in which certain immune system cells do not function properly.
 This leads to ongoing and severe infection.

-Chronic granulomatous disease (CGD) is a genetic disorder in which certain immune system cells are unable to kill some types of bacteria and fungi.
-The disorder leads to long term (chronic) and repeated (recurrent) infections.
-The condition is often discovered in very early childhood.
-Milder forms may be diagnosed during the teen years or even in adulthood.
+In chronic granulomatous disease (CGD), immune system cells called phagocytes are unable to kill some types of bacteria and fungi.
+This disorder leads to long-term (chronic) and repeated (recurrent) infections.
+The condition is often discovered very early in childhood.
+Milder forms may be diagnosed during the teenage years or even in adulthood.

 Risk factors include a family history of recurrent or chronic infections.

 About half of CGD cases are passed down through families as a recessive, sex-linked trait.
 This means that boys are more likely to get the disorder than girls.
-Boys have an X and a Y chromosome.
-Girls have two X chromosomes.
 The defective gene is carried on the X chromosome.
-So, if a girl has one X chromosome with the defective gene, the other X chromosome may have a working gene to make up for it.
+Boys have 1 X and 1 Y chromosome.
+If a boy has an X chromosome with the defective gene, he may inherit this condition.
+Girls have 2 X chromosomes.
+If a girl has 1 X chromosome with the defective gene, the other X chromosome may have a working gene to make up for it.
 A girl has to inherit the defective gene from both parents in order to have the disease.

-There may be signs of a bone infection (osteomyelitis ), sometimes affecting multiple bones.
+There may be signs of a bone infection, which may affect multiple bones.

 Tests that may be done include:

 Antibiotics are used to treat the disease and may also be used to prevent infections.
-Interferon-gamma may also help reduce the number of severe infections.
+A medicine called interferon-gamma may also help reduce the number of severe infections.
 Surgery may be needed to treat some abscesses.

 The only cure for chronic granulomatous disease is a bone marrow or stem cell transplant.

-If you or your child have this condition and you suspect pneumonia or other infection, call your health care provider immediately.
+If you or your child has this condition and you suspect pneumonia or another infection, call your health care provider immediately.

-Genetic counseling is recommended if you are planning to have children and have a family history of this disease.
-Advances in genetic screening and increasing use of chorionic villus sampling have made early recognition of CGD possible.
-However, the practice is not yet widespread or fully accepted.
-There are tests available for women to identify if you carry the disease.
+Genetic counseling is recommended if you are planning to have children and you have a family history of this disease.
+Advances in genetic screening and increasing use of chorionic villus sampling (a test that may be done during a woman's 10th to 12th week of pregnancy) have made early detection of CGD possible.
+However, these practices are not yet widespread or fully accepted.

 CGD; Fatal granulomatosis of childhood; Chronic granulomatous disease of childhood; Progressive septic granulomatosis

 Glogauer M. Disorders of phagocyte function.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 172.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 172.

-Updated by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
-Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Updated by: Jatin M. Vyas, MD, PhD, Associate Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.